hirosystems/stacks.js/packages/did-resolver/docs/DID_Method_Spec.md

 identifiers are listed [here](../src/constants.ts#L9).

-Following the process described above, the example `did:stack:v0:15gxXgJyT5tM5A4Cbx99nwccynHYsBouzr-3` on-chain Blockstack DID would be converted to `did:stack:v2:SPSPY51G2MRRM6Q57Y67CDS2X293D8WTGV4V3GE2-d8a9a4528ae833e1894eee676af8d218f8facbf95e166472df2c1a64219b5dfb`
+Following the process described above, the example `did:stack:v0:15gxXgJyT5tM5A4Cbx99nwccynHYsBouzr-3` on-chain Stacks DID would be converted to `did:stack:v2:SPSPY51G2MRRM6Q57Y67CDS2X293D8WTGV4V3GE2-d8a9a4528ae833e1894eee676af8d218f8facbf95e166472df2c1a64219b5dfb`

-In order to migrate an *off-chain* v1 Blockstack DID, the off-chain name owner must request that the registrar that instantiated the name broadcasts a `name-update` operation anchoring the zone file.
+In order to migrate an *off-chain* v1 Stacks DID, the off-chain name owner must request that the registrar that instantiated the name broadcasts a `name-update` operation anchoring the zone file.
 The identifier of the `name-update` operation can then be concatenated with the address of the